Great Blasket Island: History

 The weather was a present and constant hazard.
 In April 1947, the island was cut off from the mainland for weeks due to bad weather.
 The Islanders sent a telegram to the Taoiseach, Éamon de Valera, urgently requesting supplies which duly arrived two days later by boat.

-The island was inhabited until 1954 when the Irish government decided that it could no longer guarantee the safety of the remaining but rapidly declining population.
-Previously, the Islanders had been petitioning for relocation following the death of Seánín Ó Cearnaigh. Ó Cearnaigh had become ill and as a result of poor weather, no doctor or priest could reach the island.
+The island was inhabited until 1953 when the Irish government decided that it could no longer guarantee the safety of the remaining but rapidly declining population.
+Previously, the islanders had been petitioning for relocation following the death of a young resident, Seánín Ó Cearnaigh. Ó Cearnaigh had become ill and as a result of poor weather, no doctor or priest could reach the island.
 Continued inclement weather prevented his body being taken to the consecrated graveyard across the Blasket Sound in Dunquin for a number of days.
-It was this tragic event that led the Islanders to realise there was no continued prospect of a viable community remaining on the island.
+It was this tragic event that led the islanders to realize there was no continued prospect of a viable community remaining on the island.

-In 2009 the Office of Public Works bought most of the property on the island, including the deserted village, and the state is now the majority landowner.
+In 2009, the Office of Public Works bought most of the property on the island, including the deserted village, and the state is now the majority landowner.
 Guided tours of the island were launched in 2010 and plans are underway for the preservation and conservation of the old village.
 The home of Muiris Ó Súilleabháin is now in ruins but Peig Sayers' second home on the island has been restored.
 The home of Tomás Ó Criomhthain was also restored by the OPW in 2018 and is now free to visit by the public.